In January, we will be going to the Thai-Myanmar border to provide mental health support and training to eight different groups.

 ART and Traditional CRAFT EXHIBITION

-We’ve been having an incredible time delivering mental health training along the Thai–Myanmar border, working alongside teachers, health workers, volunteers, and community leaders.
-Together, we’ve been sharing knowledge, learning from one another, and exploring practical strategies to support those living with trauma, displacement, and loss.
+We had an incredible time in September 2025 delivering mental health training along the Thai–Myanmar border, working alongside teachers, health workers, volunteers, and community leaders.
+Together, we shared knowledge, learning from one another, and exploring practical strategies to support those living with trauma, displacement, and loss.

 UPDATES

-Over the past weeks, our journey with Next Door Artisans has taken us to the Thai–Myanmar border, where stories of resilience and hardship meet every day.
-Together with refugee communities in Melbourne, we’ve been raising funds to respond to urgent needs, and this support made it possible for us to spend 10 days on the ground.
+In September 2025, our journey with Next Door Artisans took us to the Thai–Myanmar border, where stories of resilience and hardship meet every day.
+Together with refugee communities in Melbourne, we’ve been raising funds to respond to urgent needs, and this support made it possible for us to spend 10 days with refugees on the border of Thailand and Myanmar.
 Walking through the camps, meeting teachers, health workers, and families, we witnessed both the struggles they face and the strength that carries them forward — and we were humbled to play even a small part in standing alongside them.

 “What began as a small spark has grown into a collection of projects, each changing one life at a time — and with every step forward, we dream of reaching many more."

-Alison and co-facilitator, Rocky Nye Reh completed mental health training with over 80 teachers, health workers and volunteers, learning about how to build helpful thinking patterns, building emotional literacy, understanding trauma, loss and grief, and suicide awareness.
-The training was recieved very well, and we engaged the participants in various activities, and had a great time together!
+Alison and co-facilitator, Rocky Nye Reh will deliver more mental health training to over 500 students, community members, teachers, health workers and volunteers, learning about how to build helpful thinking patterns, building emotional literacy, understanding trauma, loss and grief, and suicide awareness.

-On this trip, we also engaged over 150 young people who are students in various locations in art and craft activities.
+In September 2025, we engaged over 150 young people who are students in various locations in art and craft activities.
 They spent time making friendship bracelets and colouring in beautiful pictures.
 It was a great relationship building and creative time.

-Donating over 75 ipads and laptops to the Karenni health department and Karenni education department was also on the agenda.
+Donating over 75 ipads and laptops to the Karenni health department and Karenni education department was also on the agenda in 2025.
 These devices will assist many disadvantaged students in refugee camps and living along the border to extend their knowledge and build their skills, with access to the internet.

 We had so much help from any of our new friends from the Karenni health department and education department, Jesuit Refugee Services, and others who were very willing to assist us when needed.
-Thank you to everyone who made this possible!
+Thank you to everyone who made this possible in September, and will make it possible again in January 2026!

 "We are just one part of a greater collective, meeting people at the intersection of struggle and survival, helping to carry hope forward.
 In the shared effort for change, we walk where hardship is greatest, bringing strength and hope to vulnerable communities.